Parenica

 Parenica is a traditional Slovak cheese.
 Parenica is a semi-firm, non-ripening, semi-fat, steamed and usually smoked cheese, although a non-smoked version is also produced.
 Parenica is cream and yellow in color, which is darkened by steaming.
 The cheese is produced in strips, which are woven into snail-like spirals.
-Originally, about two centuries ago, it was made from pure non-pasteurized sheep's milk.
+Originally, in the 1800s, it was made from pure non-pasteurized sheep's milk.
 Modern varieties are also produced from cow's milk or milk mixtures.
 Typical cheese rolls weigh about 100 grams (0.1 kg / 0.2 pound / 3 oz).

 The name comes from the Slovak word for steaming.
 Slovenská parenica is a protected trade name under the EU's protected geographical indication.